roys/jsmon/README.md

 ## Features

 - Keep Track of endpoints - check them in a configurable interval (using cron)
-- when endpoints change - send a notification via Telegram or Slack
+- When endpoints change - send a notification via Telegram or Slack